Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Prague V. was the smallest of the districts in the city with only 76 houses.
 It also had the highest proportion of German-speakers of any district in the city.
 This was no doubt due to the high number of Jewish inhabitants.
 Josefov roughly consisted of the area west of Mikulášská třída towards Vltava.

-The Jewish community in Prague was next to extinguished by the Nazis during the occupation from 1939 to 1945.
+The Jewish community in Prague was almost extinguished by the Nazis during the occupation from 1939 to 1945.
 The most famous resident of the area was arguably Franz Kafka.
 Egon Erwin Kisch was also born here.

 Demography